radareorg/radare2-book/first_steps/commandline_flags.md

 ## Command-line Options

-The radare core accepts many flags from command line.
+The radare core accepts many flags from the command line.

-An excerpt from usage help message:
+This is an excerpt from the usage help message:
 ```
 $ radare2 -h
 Usage: r2 [-ACdfLMnNqStuvwzX] [-P patch] [-p prj] [-a arch] [-b bits] [-i file]